Hemephelus/Limitz/Documentation/Multiple_Correlation.md

    2. ### Return Value:

-      For this function we return a a 2D array of computed values of multiple correlation coefficient (R).
+      For this function we return a 2D array of computed values of multiple correlation coefficient (R). each value shows the level of correlation each one has with each other.

    3. ### Sample Usage
       `MultipleCorrelation(B2:G42)`